 Clear ceramic braces vs Invisalign

-Still, if you're concerned about aesthetics and Invisalign is not an option for you, clear braces are a good alternative to metal.
+Still, if you're concerned about aesthetics and Invisalign treatment is not an option for you, clear braces are a good alternative to metal.
 The cost of clear braces and Invisalign is usually about the same.

 Lingual braces vs Invisalign

 Lingual braces use metal brackets but they are fixed behind your teeth.
 This makes them, in a way, even less noticeable than Invisalign.
 Some people find that lingual braces affect their speech or cause tongue sores at first, but this is usually only a temporary problem.
+Additionally, metal allergy reactions must be considered when opting for these braces.

-In the following video dentist, Dr David Bloom explains the differences between lingual braces vs Invisalign, to help you decide which one would be the best fit for your lifestyle.
+In the following video, dentist Dr David Bloom explains the differences between lingual braces vs Invisalign, to help you decide which one would be the best fit for your lifestyle.

 Invisalign vs braces: Cost